lokidoki102/tp/docs/DeveloperGuide.md

    `CommandException` will be thrown.
 6. Once the checks are all done, the system will construct a new `Buyer` object which contains the edited values.
 This object will then be used to update the model through `setPerson()` method of `model`.

+#### Design Considerations
+It is important to ensure that the target of the `editBuyer` command is in fact a `Buyer` object as it has different parameters that is not available to `Seller` object.
+Hence, the reason why the edit command is also separated into two commands, one for buyer and one for seller.
+The uniqueness of the `name` value in the EstateEase is also needed as some of the commands uses the `name` to execute the command.

+### Edit Seller

+#### Purpose
+The `editSeller` command allows user to edit the details of an existing `Seller` in EstateEase.

+#### Implementation
+The overall implementation of this command is very similar to `editBuyer` command, except the command format is `editSeller [n/NAME] [p/PHONE] [e/EMAIL]` (E.g. editSeller 1 p/91234567 e/johndoe@example.com).

 ### Matching Sellers to a Buyer